codeoverflow-org/nodecg-io-docs/docs/samples/youtube.md

     _Note:_ You can add multiple scopes if the googleapis instance is used for multiple bundles.

-3. Set the created googleapis service instance to the service dependency of the YouTube bundle.
+3. Set the sample's (`youtube-playlist`) dependency to be the newly created service instance (of type `googleapis`).

-    Select the YouTube bundle and the googleapis service in the left bottom menu.
-Then select the service instance that should be used by the YouTube bundle (in this case the name of the previously created googleapis instance).

-4. Check the NodeCG logs
+4. Check the NodeCG logs:

     You should see an error or a success message that is hardcoded in `samples/youtube-playlist/extension/index.ts`.